 First of all, we suggest that you park your car in the large free car park in the Devesa and forget about it the rest of the day.
 Remember to wear good shoes as we will walk the whole journey.

-If you still haven’t had lunch, this place is a good place to do it.
+If you still haven’t had breakfast, this place is a good place to do it.
 You can also continue walking the streets up to the Cathedral of Girona, worldwide known as the only cathedral with a single nave.
-In fact, at the time of construction, in the early eleventh century, the people of the time thought it would go down.
+In fact, at the time of construction, in the early eleventh century, the people of the time thought it would collapse.
 The nave is Gothic and the relaxing and peaceful atmosphere of the interior is just amazing.
-The façade is Baroque and to access you have to climb a monumental staircase with approximately 100 steps.
+The façade is Baroque and to access it you have to climb a monumental staircase with approximately 100 steps.
 We invite you to count them because there is no way of knowing the exact number.

-We continue our visit to the Arab baths, very close to the cathedral.
+We continue our visit to the Arab Baths, very close to the cathedral.
 Romanesque style, built in 1194, imitating the structure of the Muslim baths.
 In fact, there are 5 rooms rehabilitated in the twentieth century for the visitors.